Hike 9 : Waterfalls and History along the Bruce Trail - McDui Access to Buttermilk Falls, Hamilton

 Forest Trails

 Returning to the Bruce Trail we entered a section of wooded trail with quite a few shrubs along the sides of the trail.
 It was nice to be in the sun and out of the wind, and we quickly warmed up again.
 As we continued on, we came to a somewhat curious concrete and metal structure used for water diversion.
-There was a small, mossy stream/waterfall flowing down the escarpment, and near the bottom it was diverted into a concrete flow, and then down through a metal grate into a deep, underground channel.
-In addition to which as we continued along the trail, every once in a while we passed by manhole covers in the forest floor where we could hear the sounds of water flowing.
+There was a small, mossy stream/waterfall flowing down the escarpment, and near the bottom, it was diverted into a concrete flow, and then down through a metal grate into a deep, underground channel.
+In addition, as we continued along the trail, every once in a while, we passed by manhole covers in the forest floor where we could hear the sounds of water flowing.
 Not exactly the wilderness experience one expects on a trail in nature.

-Hiking in Hamilton
+Hiking in Hamilton Ontario

-By this point on the Bruce Trail having traversed the suburbs of Grimsby and subdivisions of Stoney Creek we were now well into the City of Hamilton.
+By this point on the Bruce Trail having traversed the suburbs of Grimsby and subdivisions of Stoney Creek, we were now well into the City of Hamilton.
 Nicknamed the “Steel City” because Hamilton long stood as Canada’s largest steel producer and one of its most important Industrial ports, this town was built on the plains between the Niagara Escarpment and the large harbour below.
-The area was first noted Europeans by French explorer Rene Robert de la Salle in 1669 and was developed later, in 1784 when the British government bought the land from the Mississauga Indigenous peoples in order to settle United Empire Loyalists who left the land following the American Revolution.
+The area was first noted to Europeans by French explorer Rene Robert de la Salle in 1669 and was developed later, in 1784 when the British government bought the land from the Mississauga Indigenous peoples to settle United Empire Loyalists who left the land following the American Revolution.

 In the years since Hamilton has alternatively been known as Burlington Bay and King’s Head, before later being renamed after George Hamilton in 1825.
-Hamilton city is the home of the Canadian Football Hall of Fame, the Royal Botanical Gardens, the Canadian Warplane Heritage Museum, Dundurn Castle, and McMaster University.
-In addition to which, one of the main roadways which traverses Hamilton is the Lincoln Alexander Parkway, which is named after Canada’s First black member of parliament the Honourable Lincoln Alexander.
+Hamilton City is the home of the Canadian Football Hall of Fame, the Royal Botanical Gardens, the Canadian Warplane Heritage Museum, Dundurn Castle, and McMaster University.
+In addition to this, one of the main roadways which traverses Hamilton is the Lincoln Alexander Parkway, which is named after Canada’s First black member of parliament the Honourable Lincoln Alexander.

 Felker's Falls Conservation Area